Maternal mortality in the United States: Table

+More info

+According to the US Centers for Disease Control and Prevention (CDC), the maternal mortality rate in 2023 was 50.3 per 100,000 live births for Black women, compared with 14.5 for white women and 12.4 for Hispanic women.
+More broadly, the U.S. has one of the highest maternal mortality rates among wealthy nations—18.6 deaths per 100,000 live births.
+Meanwhile, countries like Norway, Ireland, Switzerland, and Italy report fewer than three per 100,000 live births.

 Prevention

 Inconsistent obstetric practice, increase in women with chronic conditions, and lack of maternal health data all contribute to maternal mortality in the United States.
 According to a 2015 WHO editorial, a nationally implemented guideline for pregnancy and childbirth, along with easy and equal access to prenatal services and care, and active participation from all 50 states to produce better maternal health data are all necessary components to reduce maternal mortality.
 The Hospital Corporation of America has also found that a uniform guideline for birth can improve maternal care overall.
 This would ultimately reduce the amount of maternal injury, c-sections, and mortality.
 The UK has had success drastically reducing preeclampsia deaths by implementing a nationwide standard protocol.
 However, no such mandated guideline currently exists in the United States.

 To prevent maternal mortality moving forward, Amnesty International suggests these steps: